TheGoanSalkar/hacklytics/README.md

 ## More on how the model is built

 The model is built on  intel dev cloud enviroment.
 The final model is open-sourced  on hugginggface for public usage.
+We used the Blip-Image-Captioning-Large as the pre-trained model and fine-tuned on a custom dataset created from the images provided by Assurant.
+The model was fine-tuned for 10 epochs using AdamW optimizer and has been pushed to Huggingface.
+We then use the Huggingface serverless inference endpoint to use our model.
+The jupyter-notebook that we used for fine-tuning is provided in this repository.

 ## Website